jjsimpso/magic/README.md

 #lang magic is a Racket implementation of the mini language used by the Unix file command.
 This is a language designed to write tests to determine a file's type.
 Thousands of tests written in the magic language can be seamlessly incorporated into Racket applications using #lang magic.
 In addition, compared to the file command, Racket provides a secure environment for executing these tests.

 ## Requirements
+* Racket version 7.4.0.902 or higher.
+* The brag Racket package.
+Install with `raco pkg install brag`.
-#lang magic is currently being developed and tested with Racket 6.11 on Linux.
-It has also been tested briefly on Windows with Racket 7.3 and didn't exhibit any obvious problems.
+* #lang magic is currently being developed and tested with Racket on Linux.
+It has also been tested briefly on Windows and didn't exhibit any obvious problems.
+I will occassionaly spot check the Windows version, but I'm not currently testing every commit against Windows.

-The only dependency besides standard Racket is brag, which can be installed with `raco pkg install brag`.

 ## Description
 For the curious, The man pages for 'magic' describes the magic language in considerable, but not exhaustive, detail.
 A code sample to check for Microsoft executables provides the flavor of the language: